eddmann/eddmann.github.io/_posts/2020/2020-11-06-binary-addition-using-half-and-full-adders-within-typescript.md

 ### The Half Adder

 The [Half Adder](<https://en.wikipedia.org/wiki/Adder_(electronics)#Half_adder>) is used to add two single bits A and B together, resulting in Sum and Carry outputs.
-We can build such a circuit using the following three approaches - the simpliest of which is shown first, comprising of a single `XOR` and `AND` gate.
+We can build such a circuit using the following three approaches - the simplest of which is shown first, comprising of a single `XOR` and `AND` gate.

 ```typescript
 type Addition = {